 In December 2022, our Board authorized a stock repurchase program for the purchase from time to time of up to \$40.0 million of the Company's common stock, replacing the Company's previous repurchase program.
 Share purchases are made for cash in open market transactions at prevailing market prices or in privately negotiated transactions or otherwise.
 The timing and amount of purchases under the program are determined based upon prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
 All or part of the repurchases may be implemented under a Rule 10b5-1 trading plan, which allows repurchases under pre-set terms at times when the Company might otherwise be prevented from purchasing under insider trading laws or because of self-imposed blackout periods.
 The program does not require the Company to purchase any specific number of shares and may be modified, suspended, reinstated, or terminated at any time at the Company's discretion and without notice.
-We had no purchases pursuant to our repurchase programs during the six months ended March 31, 2024.
+We repurchased 157,505 shares pursuant to our repurchase programs during the nine months ended June 30, 2024.
+Subsequent to June 30, 2024, we repurchased an additional 119,041 shares in open market transactions, which fully utilized the amount remaining under the previous \$40.0 million authorization.
+On July 31, 2024, the Board authorized a new \$200.0 million stock repurchase program.